-Datura metel seeds must be kept moist for 3 to 6 weeks within a temperature range around 70 degrees Fahrenheit.
+Datura metel seeds must be kept moist for three to six weeks within a temperature range around 70 degrees Fahrenheit.
 Peat pods are easy to keep moist and transplanting pods will put less stress on the vulnerable seedlings.
 Place the sown peat pods in a sunny area.
 Remain patient while waiting for seedlings to appear.
 Do not let the peat pods dry out.

 Transplanting Datura Seedlings

-Datura metel spread out laterally and become dense with foliage - up to 4 to 6 feet wide.
-Spacing is key, otherwise overcrowding will occur.
+- Spacing Between Plants: Datura metel spread out laterally and become dense with foliage, up to 4 to 6 feet wide.
+Spacing is key; otherwise, overcrowding will occur.
 Spacing too far apart will disrupt the attractive flow of the large white flowers.
 Estimate accordingly.

 Soil for Datura